When and Why to Use

 | question | string | yes | - | The question shown to the respondent |

-| number_of_points | int | no | 11 | Number of scale points (typically 0–10) |
+| number_of_points | int | no | 11 | Number of scale points (at least 2; typically 0-10) |

-| first_point | int | no | 0 | First value on the scale |
+| first_point | int | no | 0 or first label | First value on the scale |

 | style | string | no | slider | "slider", "button", or "star" |

-| labels | Dict[int, str] | no | {0: "Not at all likely", 10: "Extremely likely"} | Labels for points on the scale |
+| labels | Dict[int, str] | no | endpoint labels | Labels for points on the scale; by default the first and last actual points read "Not at all likely" and "Extremely likely" |

 | image | MediaItem | no | - | Optional image above the question |